negrinho/deep_architect/containers/README.md

 for more information on how to run and use Singularity containers.

 **Important:** The most battle-tested containers are the Python 2.7 Singularity ones.
-Expect additional adventures for the other ones.
+Expect adventures for the other ones.